-2.9 External brands resold by the affiliate who have completed and returned the external brand questionnaire. (% of external sales volume) No external brands resold FWF believes it is important for affiliates that have a retail/wholesale arm to at least know if the brands they resell are members of FWF or a similar organisation, and in which countries those brands produce goods.
-Questionnaires are on file.
-N/A 3 0 2.10 External brands resold by affiliates that are members of another credible initiative. (% of external sales volume) No external brands resold FWF believes affiliates who resell products should be rewarded for choosing to stock external brands who also take their supply chain responsibilities seriously.
-External production data in FWF's information management system.
-Documentation of sales volumes of products made by FWF or FLA members.
-N/A 3 0
+2.9 External brands resold by the affiliate who have completed and returned the external brand questionnaire. (% of external sales volume) FWF believes it is important for affiliates that have a retail/wholesale arm to at least know if the brands they resell are members of FWF or a similar organisation, and in which countries those brands produce goods. - 3 3 0 -- -- --- --- --- --- --